Retirement Lab

-Most retirement plans fail not because of poor average returns — but because of timing.
-A market decline in the first decade of retirement can permanently alter the outcome, even if markets recover fully.
-This is called Sequence of Returns Risk (SORR), and it is the most underestimated risk in retirement planning.
-This tool reveals how sensitive your plan is to it — and what you can do about it.
+A market decline in the first decade of retirement can permanently alter your outcome, even if markets recover fully.
+This is called Sequence of Returns Risk — and it is the most underestimated risk in retirement planning.
+Enter your numbers and stress-test your plan against it.

 Why the early years matter most